STAFF & BOARD

 Betty Stremich

-Betty Began her career managing and owning several restaurants in the Plymouth and Ann Arbor area.
+Betty began her career managing and owning several restaurants in the Plymouth and Ann Arbor area.
 Betty would eventually establish Strategic Resources, a consulting company dedicated to nonprofit excellence.
 Betty would go on to become the Director of Development at Arbor Hospice, Executive Director of Advancement at the Detroit Institute of the Arts, and the Director of Corporate and Foundation Relations at Eastern Michigan University.
 She has had the privilege of serving on numerous boards and engaged in volunteer activity in our community as well as in West Michigan.
 She is pleased and proud to support Riverside Arts Center as it grows.

 Kathi Talley